harvard-lil/cold-cases-export/README.md

 - Run `pip install pipx`.
 - Run `pipx install poetry`.
 - In the project directory, run `poetry install`.
 - To obtain the latest data, run `poetry run python courtlistener_export/download.py`.
 This will download the latest versions of each of the bzip2 files needed to compile the dataset to the `data/` subdirectory.
+Courtlistener publishes their data usually a few days after the first of the month.
+You can track whether or not they've uploaded new data at https://com-courtlistener-storage.s3-us-west-2.amazonaws.com/list.html?prefix=bulk-data/.
+Note that data is not necessarily released every month.
 - Install [sdkman](https://sdkman.io/).
 - Run `sdk install java 11.0.18-tem`.
 - Run `sdk install spark 3.4.0`